 Back in 1984 during my studies, I was looking for a professional pocket calculator.
 At first I thought of buying a TI-59 because it had magnetic cards, but it was not sold any more.
-Best thing money could buy at that time was the HP-41C series, but I found it too expensive.
+The best thing that money could buy at that time was the HP-41C series, but I found it too expensive.
 Then I discovered the 10C series, with the HP-15C as the top model.
-It looked incredible professional and so I bought one (Serial-No. 2442A03334).
+It looked incredible professional, so I bought one (Serial-No. 2442A03334).

-Eleven years later, in 1995, I bought a PC on which I installed Linux and then soon discovered Tcl/Tk.
+Eleven years later, in 1995, I bought a PC, on which I installed Linux and then soon discovered Tcl/Tk.
 I played around a little bit and wrote some really small applications.
-It made a lot of fun, but I was missing a real `challenge´.
-In other words: A project to start with.
+It was a lot of fun, but I was missing a real "challenge".
+In other words, I wanted to work on a serious project.

 In 2001, I joined a project where they used TkGnats as a front end to Gnats.
 Somebody complained that the scroll bars were all on the left side of the list boxes.
-I `fixed´ this and remembered that I once had a Tcl/Tk project… I re-started the Simulator project.
-Over the next months I tested it out, doubled the lines of code and in June 2002, I showed it to somebody else for the first time.
-Then I started writing the documentation, fixed bugs, added missing functions and here now is the result of it all.
+When I "fixed" this, I remembered that I once had my own Tcl/Tk project and re-started the simulator project.
+Over the next months I tested it out, doubled the lines of code and, in June 2002, I showed it to somebody else for the first time.
+Then I started writing the documentation, fixing bugs and adding missing functions.
+Here now is the result of it all.

 The Simulator is written in the Tcl/Tk script language.
 It should run on all operating systems supported by Tcl/Tk.
-It has been tested on several UNIX/Linux flavours, XP/Vista/7/8 and Mac OS X (10.6 Snow Leopard and above).
-Older systems like Windows 95/98/ME/NT4 or 2000, are not supported.
+It has been tested on several UNIX/Linux flavours, XP/Vista/7/8/10 and Mac OS X (10.6 Snow Leopard and above).
+Older systems like Windows 95/98/ME/NT4/2000 are not supported.

-Each distribution contains an executable for the particular platform; the Source Code Distribution contains only the Tcl/Tk source code.
+The packages for a specific operating system each contain an executable program for that platform.
 To run the executables no further software is required.
-To run the Simulator source file you will need to install Tcl/Tk version 8.5.0 or higher.
+The Source Code Distribution contains only the Tcl/Tk source code.
+To run the Simulator source file you need to install Tcl/Tk version 8.5.12 or higher.
 See the links page where to download Tcl/Tk.

-On 1 September 2011 Hewlett-Packard announced that they reintroduce the HP 15c Scientific Calculator as a Limited Edition.
-What they call 'popular demand' was the wish, or should I say the dream?, of thousands of fans of the HP-15C who signed a petition.
-I signed the petition and of course I bought one; Limited Edition Number 17697.
+On 1 September 2011 Hewlett-Packard announced that they would reintroduce the HP 15C Scientific Calculator as a Limited Edition.
+What they call 'popular demand' was the wish, or should I say the dream, of thousands of fans of the HP-15C who signed a petition.
+I signed the petition and I of course bought one: Limited Edition Number 17697.